ankitkumar55/Timer-Stopwatch/README.md

 ## How to Use

 1. **Download the Executable:**
-   - Navigate to the [Releases](https://github.com/ankitkumar55/Timer-sStopwatch/releases) section.
+   - Navigate to the [Releases](https://github.com/ankitkumar55/Timer-Stopwatch/releases) section.
-   - Download the latest executable file i.e `stopwatch.exe`.
+   - Download the executable file i.e `timer.exe`.

 2. **Run the Executable:**
    - Double-click on the downloaded `stopwatch.exe` file.